Data-driven adjoint-based calibration of port-Hamiltonian systems in time domain: Identification problem

 subject to the state constraint

 where $w = (J,R,Q,B,x_0)$ contains the matrices and initial data to be identified having the properties

+If no information on reference data is available, we recommend to set $\lambda=0$.
 Note that only output data and for $\lambda>0$ reference values are considered in the cost functional.
 Hence, the dimension $n$ of the internal state is unknown.
 We assume in the following that $n$ is chosen a priori and remark that a deliberate small choice can also be interpreted as a model order reduction for the internal state.
-For notational convenience, we introduce the notation
+For notational convenience, we define

 In applications often $m\le n$ hence we obtain only partial information about the internal state $x$.
-In particular, we have no information about the initial condition $x_0.$ This is the reason why we include the initial data in the identification process for $w.$ As we will use techniques from optimal control theory, we may refer to $w$ as control in the following and introduce the space
+In particular, we have no information about the initial condition $x_0.$ This is the reason why we include the initial data in the identification process for $w.$ Although we use techniques from optimal control theory, we may refer to $w$ as parameters in the following and introduce the parameter space